 Young Minds – advice for young people on coronavirus

 Mind – advice for adults on protecting their mental health and well-being

 Croydon Voluntary Action for local support

-And a reminder of help for staying safe online – you may wish to discuss this with your child too:
+And a reminder of help for staying safe remote – you may wish to discuss this with your child too: